Our research process

 1. Evaluating sensitivity to dyslexia

 Once we had our test battery locked in and the model in place, we then began age standardising to ensure our tool's applicability across different age groups.
 We collected extensive data for ages 7-16 to achieve statistically valid age standardisation.
 By collecting data across age groups, we can adjust the difficulty of our tests and interpret results based on age.
 In this phase, we derive standard scores, z-scores, and percentile ranges for each age group on every scale.
-This precision is vital for pinpointing underlying issues and offering relevant recommendations.
+This precision is crucial for identifying underlying issues and providing targeted recommendations.
 This is where the bulk of our 1400 participants were tested.

 A pivotal element of our validation process is the direct comparison between dyslexic and non-dyslexic groups, using a sample of 200 students from each category.
 This stage involves partnerships with specialist dyslexia schools (to take formally diagnosed dyslexic pupils) and collaboration with SENCos to accurately define our ‘non-dyslexic’ control group.
 Focusing on students aged 12-13 helps mitigate age-related variability and provides a stable basis for our analysis.